-In the previous section, we saw how basic arithmetic operations like addition and multiplication work element-wise on NumPy arrays.
-While convenient, performing these operations using standard Python loops on large datasets would be quite slow.
-NumPy provides a powerful mechanism to perform fast, element-wise operations: Universal Functions, often shortened to ufuncs.
+Basic arithmetic operations such as addition and multiplication can be applied element-wise on NumPy arrays.
+While these operations are convenient, using standard Python loops to perform them on large datasets can be quite slow.
+NumPy offers a powerful mechanism for fast, element-wise operations: Universal Functions, often shortened to ufuncs.

 Ufuncs can generally be categorized based on the number of input arrays they take: